gabr0236/Roborally/README.md

 ## About The Project
 This is a digitized version of Avalon Hill’s board game, “Roborally”.
 Roborally is to be played by 2-6 players, and possesses many of the mechanics from the original Roborally game, such as lasers, upgrades, board elements as well as many others.
-In addition this digital version implements additional databasesupport for saving and loading games.
+In addition, this digital version implements additional database support for saving and loading games.

 ### Built with
 - Java